apache/incubator-hugegraph-toolchain/hugegraph-client/README.md

 - RESTful Traversals, shortest path, k-out, k-neighbor, paths and crosspoints etc.
 - Variables, CRUD of variables

+## Doc

+The [client homepage](https://hugegraph.github.io/hugegraph-doc/quickstart/hugegraph-client.html) contains more information about it.

 ## Licence
 The same as HugeGraph, hugegraph-client is also licensed under Apache 2.0 License.